AlexAracil/datacleaningproject/CodeBook.md

 The features selected for this database come from the accelerometer and gyroscope 3-axial raw signals tacc-xyz and tgyro-xyz.
 The prefix 't' denotes time.
 The acceleration signal was then separated into body and gravity acceleration signals (tbodyacc-xyz and tgravityacc-xyz).

 The body linear acceleration and angular velocity were derived in time to obtain Jerk signals (tbodyaccjerk-xyz and tbodygyrojerk-xyz).
-Also the magnitude of these three-dimensional signals were calculated (tbodyaccmag, tgravityaccmag, tbodyaccjerkmag, tbodygyromag, tbodygyrojerkmag).
+Also the magnitude of these three-dimensional signals were calculated (tbodyaccmag, tgravityaccmag, tbodyaccjerkmag, tbodygyromag, tbodygyromerkmag).

 Fast Fourier Transform (FFT) was applied to some of these signals producing fbodyacc-xyz, fbodybccjerk-xyz, fbodygyro-xyz, fbodyaccjerkmag, fbodygyromag, fbodygyrojerkmag.
 The 'f' indicates frequency domain signals).